8LWXpg/ptr/README.md

-  update   Update plugins [aliases: u] remove   Remove plugins [aliases: r] list     List all installed plugins [aliases: l] import   Import plugins from configuration file [aliases: i] restart  Restart PowerToys help     Print this message or the help of the given subcommand(s)
+  update   Update plugins [aliases: u] remove   Remove plugins [aliases: r] list     List all installed plugins [aliases: l] pin      Pin plugins so it's not updated with `update --all` [aliases: p] import   Import plugins from configuration file [aliases: i] restart  Restart PowerToys help     Print this message or the help of the given subcommand(s)